narslan/ucichess-cpp/README.md

 # Licence

-There are from these works.
+There are some part from following works.
 They have public licenses.

 1. For interacting with pipes.
    [UCI Analayzer](https://www.cs.kent.ac.uk/people/staff/djb/uci-analyser/)